Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 18th in the league.

-- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.74).
+- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.77).

-- Reds pitchers combine to give up 199 total home runs at a clip of 1.4 per game (third-most in the league).
+- Reds pitchers combine to surrender 200 total home runs at a clip of 1.4 per game (third-most in the league).

+- The Reds will look to Spiers (0-0) in his second start this season.

-- His most recent appearance was on Saturday against the Chicago Cubs, when the left-hander went 6 1/3 innings, surrendering one earned run while allowing four hits.
+- His last appearance came on Sunday against the Chicago Cubs, when the righty threw four innings, surrendering three earned runs while allowing five hits.

-- The 24-year-old has an ERA of 3.22, with 9.9 strikeouts per nine innings, in 17 games this season.
-Opponents have a .223 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.